Will, Trust & Estate Disputes

 When a dispute arises regarding a will, a trust, or the administration of an estate, you can count on the attorneys at JDKatz to represent your interests.

-Estate planning documents are complicated and it can be difficult for individuals to understand their obligations, rights or interests under these documents, including wills, trusts, and powers of attorney.
+Estate planning documents are complicated, making it difficult for individuals to understand their obligations, rights, or interests under these documents.
+Your estate plan typically includes wills, trusts, and powers of attorney.

 Our estate attorneys represent individuals involved in will, trust, and estate contests (i.e., contesting the validity of the will or trust), in resolving disputed terms of a will or trust, in resolving claims against an estate, and in resolving the rights and obligations of beneficiaries and fiduciaries (i.e., the trustee or the executor).

 We also represent and advise individuals who have been appointed attorney-in-fact under a power of attorney document.
 The responsibilities of the attorney-in-fact are many, and it can be overwhelming to serve in this role.
-We advise attorneys-in-fact under power of attorney documents of their rights and obligations to take action on behalf of their principal.
+We advise attorneys-in-fact under power of attorney documents of their rights and obligations to take action on behalf of their principal in a way that is both conducive for the trusts and estate as well as legal within the strict confines of the law.

-When litigation arises on any of these issues, out estate attorneys are well-versed in the intricacies of estate and trust law and can represent our clients’ interests in court.
-Probate court, in particular, can be a complicated place to practice law, and our attorneys understand the intricacies of practice before the probate courts of Maryland and the District of Columbia.
+When litigation arises on any of these issues, our estate attorneys are well-versed in the intricacies of estate and trust law and can represent our clients’ interests in court.
+Probate court, in particular, can be a complicated place to practice law, and our experienced tax attorneys understand the intricacies of this practice before the probate courts of Maryland and the District of Columbia.